 An employee of a governmental entity who is on official business may purchase hotel occupancy exempt from tax (including the $1.50 hotel unit fee in New York City) by providing the operator of the hotel or motel with a properly completed Form ST-129, Exemption Certificate—Tax on Occupancy of Hotel Rooms.
 Note: Form ST-129 cannot be used to claim exemption from locally imposed and administered hotel occupancy taxes, also known as local bed taxes.
+However, New York State and the United States government are not subject to local bed taxes.
 (See Publication 848, A Guide to Sales Tax for Hotel and Motel Operators, for more information.)

 Employees of New York State governmental entities, while in the performance of their official duties, may make tax-exempt purchases of property or services (but not food and drink for personal consumption) by presenting vendors with a properly completed Form AC-946, Tax Exemption Certificate.

 A New York State governmental entity, if authorized by applicable law, may also appoint an agent to make tax-exempt purchases on its behalf provided certain requirements are met.
 For more information about purchases by agents of New York governmental entities, see Publication 765, Sales and Fuel Excise Tax Information for Properly Appointed Agents of New York Governmental Entities.